Throwback with Jennifer Kartheiser: A Journey Through Time

 Photo-Shoot Recap 2024

 So, this was another amazing year.
 But I do have to say it was not without its challenges, from burnout to getting back to the heart of my photography.
 It was my first year going to ShutterFest, and it was the first year I had not gone to ClickCon since ClickCon started in 2019.
-I had a few clients, but I learned a lot for 2025.
-I had to let the Magazine go after three years of not publishing an issue, but I am working more with video and video editing.
-So with that being said it was an over all an amazing year.
-Thanks to everyone who made it possible.

 Working with new models